 We aim to protect the physical and psychological well-being of all children.
 As key workers, we use the 'Leuven Scale of Well-being and Involvement' to assist us as we observe children and these help support us in tracking and ensuring children are well, happy and safe.
-Our pupil conferencing seeks to ensure the same.
+Our termly pupil conferencing seeks to ensure the same and always asks children if they feel happy and safe and if they have someone they can ask for help if they need it.

 See whole school Safeguarding policies.